 Much-loved by beer nerds and quizmasters alike for their weekly quiz nights and ever-rotating craft beer taps, DTC was named Australia’s Best Beer Venue in 2018 by Beer & Brewer Magazine and for good reason!
 They have an impressive 26 taps, all of which are available for growler fill.
 Plus, they’ve got a great selection of funky beers available for purchase in their beer fridge, so pop on down and see what’s new.

 Although brewed in South Australia, Pirate Life has a big following here in Perth.
-Ahead of Pirate Life’s new three-storey venue opening in Perth scheduled for later in the year, Pirate Life will be taking over The Flour Factory offering both takeaway cans and growlers of their brews.
+Ahead of Pirate Life’s new three-storey venue opening in Perth scheduled for early this year, Pirate Life will be taking over The Flour Factory offering growlers of their brews.
 These can be ordered to go alongside food from The Flour Factory’s newly launched takeaway menu.

 Beers available include their Pirate Life Easy Ale, Sour Mosaic IPA and Strate Amarillo IPA.
 Punters will also be the first in WA to taste their latest release, a Kakadu plum and lemon myrtle pale ale made in collaboration with hospitality group Sneakers & Jeans

-The Pirate Life pop-up at The Flour Factory will be open for growler fills and food from Monday to Friday, noon – 6pm.
-Newly appointed head brewer Jackson Purser will be making special appearances, so look out for him!
+The Pirate Life at The Flour Factory will be open for growler fills and food from Monday to Friday, noon – 6pm.